viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 This is not a problem for acquisition times of unipolar auxiliary input (540 ns) and bipolar dedicated input (2.7 ns), which we calculated using [Equation 2-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_35025_Equation2_1) or [Equation 2-2](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_62490_Equation2_2).

 The maximum possible ADCLK frequency is 26 MHz.
 26 clocks of this frequency take 1 &mu;s, which is more than the needed acquisition time.
 In this case, we could run the XADC at the maximum sampling rate of 1&nbsp;Msps.
-Please note that this may not be the case in circuits with higher resistances in the path of analog inputs.
+Please note that this may not be the case in circuits with additional resistances in the path of analog inputs.
+As we will see in the next chapter, a low-pass anti-aliasing filter can significantly increase the required acquisition time.
-**TODO example of higher resistance:** [link](https://docs.amd.com/r/en-US/ug480_7Series_XADC/External-Analog-Inputs)

 ### Unipolar input acquisition time of Cora Z7